Denis Healey: Personal life and death

 Healey married Edna May Edmunds on 21 December 1945, the two having met at Oxford University before the war.
 The couple had three children, one of whom is the broadcaster and writer Tim Healey.
 Edna Healey died on 21 July 2010, aged 92.
 They were married for almost 65 years and lived in Alfriston, East Sussex.
 In 1987, Edna underwent an operation at a private hospital – this event drawing media attention as being seemingly at odds with Healey's pro-NHS beliefs.
 Challenged on the apparent inconsistency by the presenter Anne Diamond on TV-am, Healey refused to comment and ended the interview.
-He then hit journalist Adam Boulton with a jab.
+He then punched journalist Adam Boulton with a jab.

 Healey was an amateur photographer for many years; he also enjoyed music, painting and reading crime fiction.
 He sometimes played popular piano pieces at public events.
 In a May 2012 interview for The Daily Telegraph, Healey reported that he was swimming 20 lengths a day in his outdoor pool.
 Healey was interviewed in 2012 as part of The History of Parliament's oral history project.

 After a short illness, Healey died in his sleep at his home in Alfriston, Sussex, on 3 October 2015, aged 98.
 He was buried alongside his wife in the graveyard of St Andrew's Church, Alfriston.
 In 2017, his personal archives were deposited at the Bodleian Library.